Fall 2015 Enrollment

 Board of Trustees

-Two students are active, voting members of the Board of Trustees each year, a tradition dating back decades.
-They attend all full board meetings and serve on 2–3 board sub-committees, often in their area of interest or study.
+As per a decades-old tradition at LVC, two students serve as active, voting members of the Board of Trustees each year.
+They attend all full board meetings and serve on 2–3 board sub-committees, often within their area of interest or study.